-Visit -- or spend the night -- at Ralphie’s real house in Cleveland!
+Visit Ralphie’s real house in Cleveland!
 The Christmas Story House & Museum welcomes families to explore the rooms and props featured in the classic Christmas movie.
-And it’s all interactive -- get your picture taken on the bed where Ralphie dreamed of his BB gun, or sit on the floor of the bathroom where he had his mouth washed out with soap.
-Afterward, stop at the gift shop for -- what else -- leg lamps, along with other fun movie memorabilia.
+And it’s all interactive—get your picture taken on the bed where Ralphie dreamed of his BB gun, or sit on the floor of the bathroom where he had his mouth washed out with soap.
+Afterward, stop at the gift shop for—what else—leg lamps, along with other fun movie memorabilia.

-As of 2017, families can also stay overnight at The Christmas Story House!
+Families can also stay overnight at the Christmas Story House!
 Up to six people are permitted per night, with sleeping arrangements in the third-floor loft where Randy and Ralphie slept.
 Overnight guests enjoy private, after-hours access to the house.

 Yes, Who-ville is a real place at Universal Studios!
-Both parks in Orlando and Anaheim, California celebrate Grinchmas, transforming into a life-like version of Who-ville.
+Both parks in Orlando and Universal City, California, celebrate Grinchmas, transforming into a life-like version of Who-ville.
 Highlights at Universal Orlando Resort include The Grinch & Friends Character Breakfast, The Grinchmas Who-liday Spectacular and photo ops.
 In Anaheim, Universal Hollywood Studios offers cookie and ornament decorating and the Studio Tour Backlot Grinchmas Who-bilation of Who-Ville, where Whos sing and dance from the actual movie set.